cestastanford/grandtour/scholars-essays/sweet-who-traveled.md

 ---
 layout: article
 title: "1.
-Who Traveled, Where and When?: Using the Grand Tour Explorer to examine patterns of travels and travelers"
+Who Traveled, Where and When?: Using the Grand Tour Explorer to Examine Patterns of Travels and Travelers"
 author: Rosemary Sweet
 session: 4
 chapter: 1